Roman Numerals Multiplying To 35

 Before diving into the complexities of multiplication, let's refresh our understanding of Roman numerals.
 This system uses combinations of seven basic symbols to represent numbers:

 The key to understanding Roman numeral representation lies in the additive and subtractive principles.
-For instance, VI (5 + 1) equals 6, while IV (5 - 1) equals 4.
+Practically speaking, for instance, VI (5 + 1) equals 6, while IV (5 - 1) equals 4.
 Larger numbers are formed by combining these symbols, with the larger values placed to the left of smaller values in additive notation and smaller values placed to the left of larger values in subtractive notation.

 The Challenge: Finding Roman Numeral Multiplications Equal to 35